Layout and Design

 Joe thinks he is "cool".

 I'm still on the fence about this one and I could argue for or against either one.
+Technically I think inside the quotation mark is correct, but it's a tough call.
 Again, the choice isn't as important as the commitment to the choice.

 The third piece of advice I can give you is, when it comes to layout, design, and especially fonts, it is true what they say: less is more.
 I know it can be really exciting to find sites like 1001 Free Fonts, but try to resist from using all 1,001 of them in your book.
-Generally speaking, books are written using a common font (Times New Roman or Verdana (which is the new Arial) are safe choices) at somewhere between 9 and 12 point, depending on the application.
+Generally speaking, books are written using a common font like Times New Roman or Verdana (which is the new Arial) at somewhere between 9 and 12 point, depending on the application.
 Don't leave your book looking like a ransom note.
-The idea is to make your work as simple and pleasing to read as possible; to enable people to more easily absorb your words, not hinder the process.
+The idea is to make your work as simple and pleasing to read as possible.
+You want to enable people to more easily absorb your words, not hinder the process.

 "Rules are mostly made to be broken and are too often for the lazy to hide behind." - Douglas MacArthur.

 One of the first rules of layout and design is that any other rule of layout and design can be broken.
 For example in photography there is something called the rule of thirds.
 Generally speaking, when taking a photograph you should mentally draw two horizontal and two vertical lines dividing the picture into nine squares (think "The Brady Bunch") and put the subject of your photos in one of the four places where those lines intersect.
-That's a rule.
-That being said, I'll bet I could find hundreds of award-winning photographs that break that rule.
+That's the rule, but I'll bet you I could find hundreds of award-winning photographs that break that rule.
 The photographers don't break the rule because they don't understand the rule; they break it for a reason.
-You too can break rules if you first understand the reason for the rule.
-Breaking a rule simply for the sake of breaking a rule (see: using 1,001 fonts in a book) is a terrible idea.
+You too can break rules if you understand the rule and have a reason for breaking it.
+Breaking rules simply for the sake of breaking rules (see: using 1,001 fonts in a book) is a terrible idea.
 However, let's say you were trying to create a hectic atmosphere of some sort; changing fonts could possibly (and maybe even subliminally) create a chaotic atmosphere that conveys that feeling to your readers.
-Learn the rules, follow them when in doubt, and if you're going to break them, be ready to justify why.
+A great example of this is Mark Z. Danielewski's House of Leaves.
+Bottom line: learn the rules, follow them when in doubt, and if you're going to break them, be ready to justify to your readers and critics why.